GENI-NSF/geni-tools/acceptance_tests/AM_API_v1/README-accept-AMAPIv1.txt

 AM under test.

 Test verifies:
      - Sliver creation workflow
+ 	* CreateSliver
+	* SliverStatus
+	* ListResources <slice name>
+	* DeleteSliver
+     - Sliver creation workflow fails when:
+        * request RSpec is really a manifest RSpec
+	* request RSpec is malformed (ie a tag is not closed)
+ 	* request RSpec is an empty file
+     - SliverStatus, ListResources <slice name>, and DeleteSliver fail when:
+        * slice has been deleted
+	* slice never existed
+     - GetVersion return contains:
-     - GetVersion returns GENI AM API version 1
+        * GENI AM API version 1
+        * 'geni_ad_rspec_versions' (or 'ad_rspec_versions') which in turn
+          contains a 'type' and 'version'
+        * 'geni_request_rspec_versions' (or 'request_rspec_versions') which in turn
+          contains a 'type' and 'version'
      - ListResources returns an advertisement RSpec (that is optionally validated with rspeclint)
      - ListResources FAILS when using a bad user credential.
+     - ListResources supports 'geni_compressed' and 'geni_available' options
+     - SliverRenewal for 2 days and 5 days succeeds

 Installation & Getting Started
 ==============================
 Software Dependencies
 =====================
 Requires:
- * Omni 1.5 and the acceptance tests [3] which are distributed as part of the GCF1.5 package
+ * Omni 1.5.1 and the acceptance tests [3] which are distributed as part of the gcf1.5.1 package
  * (optional) rspeclint (Code [4] and documentation [5] is available from ProtoGENI.)
    (1) Install LibXML (which rspeclint relies on) from CPAN.
      -- On Ubuntu Linux this is the libxml-libxml-perl package